 Mini Blueberry Clafoutis

-- Combine the remaining ingredients in a blender or food proccessor until completely combined.
+Combine the remaining ingredients in a blender or food processor until completely combined.